Electronic Nanomaterials and Nanocomposites

 Sensor and Energy Applications

-Our group focuses on electronic nanomaterials for both sensing and energy applications, with emphasis on flexible, stretchable and healable materials for wearable applications.
+Our group focuses on flexible/stretchable electronic nanomaterials, serving both sensing and energy storage functionalities in wearable applications.
 We have activities in synthesis, characterization, and device fabrication.

-Focusing primarily on electronic properties, we synthesize 2D/few-layered materials, porous materials, nanoparticles, nanocomposites, and nanostructured thin-films.
-Depending on the required structure, morphology, and properties, we have experimented with a wide range of materials including TMD, sulfides, graphene, multi-element oxides, and black phosphorus.
-Our synthesis techniques range from low-temperature solution processes (e.g. hydrothermal/solvothermal), chemical vapor deposition (CVD), to pulsed laser deposition (PLD), evaporation, and sputtering.
-Post-fabrication processing is also investigated such as surface modification, doping, ion implantation, and thermal annealing.
+Leveraging our core strength and focusing primarily on electronic properties, we synthesize polymers, porous materials, 2D materials, and nanocomposites typically into thin-films.
+Depending on the required structure, morphology, and properties, we work with a wide range of materials including hydrogels, ionic gels, MXenes, and TMDs.
+Our synthesis techniques range from low-temperature solution processes, chemical vapor deposition (CVD), pulsed laser deposition (PLD), evaporation, to sputtering.
+Post-fabrication processing is also investigated such as surface functionalization, doping, ion implantation, and thermal annealing.

 The Lab is well equipped with materials synthesis, characterization, device fabrication, and integration facilities.
-Specifically, we have capabilities in synthesis (e.g. CVD, PLD, sputtering, hydrothermal, soft chemistry routes), characterization (e.g. SEM, TEM, XRD, XPS, Raman, FTIR), device fabrication, (e.g. micro-plotter, programmable laser, electro-spinners), and various testing platforms (e.g. mechanical/tensile tester, semiconductor parameter analyzer, gas sensing with environmental control, electrochemical/impedance analyzer).
+Specifically, we have capabilities in synthesis, characterization (e.g. SEM, TEM, XRD, XPS, Raman, and FTIR), device fabrication, (e.g. micro-plotter, programmable laser, 3D printers, and electro-spinners), and various testing platforms (e.g. mechanical/tensile tester, semiconductor parameter analyzer, gas sensing with environmental control, and electrochemical/impedance analyzer).

 Nanomaterials are realized into various device structures to serve a variety of practical functions.
-Device structure is often a major consideration to the performance and durability.
-We explore several key device aspects including the engineering of interfaces, contact, and mechanical robustness for flexible electronics.
+In fact, our group has strong device emphasis and all our work involve device demonstration, either in the lab or in the field (e.g. clinical setting for medical devices).
+We explore several key device aspects including the engineering of interfaces, contact, and mechanical robustness for flexible and stretchable electronics.
 This effort allows us to develop practical and commercializable devices, often in collaboration with industry.